firebase/flutterfire/CONTRIBUTING.md

   go to `https://github.com/FirebaseExtended/flutterfire` and click the "Compare & pull request" button

-Please make sure all your checkins have detailed commit messages explaining the patch.
+Please make sure all your check-ins have detailed commit messages explaining the patch.

 When naming the title of your pull request, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) guide.
-For example, for a fix to the Cloud Firestore plugin:
+For example, for a fix to the Firebase Auth plugin:

-`fix(cloud_firestore): Fixed a bug!`
+`fix(firebase_auth): fixed a bug!`

 Plugins tests are run automatically on contributions using GitHub Actions.
 Depending on your code contributions, various tests will be run against your updated code automatically.